goadesign/goa.design/content/blog/hello-goa.md

 unmarshaling etc. You get test helpers, a client Go package, a self-documenting client tool - even a JavaScript client module.

-All of this wasn't immediately obvious but in retrospect makes a lot of sense: the design DSL is the single source of truth from which many aspects of the service can be derived.
+The ability to generate all these outputs wasn't immediately obvious but in retrospect makes a lot of sense: the design DSL is the single source of truth from which many aspects of the service can be derived.
 The DSL provides a nice way for humans to describe the design while the structs that result from its execution provide a great source for programs.

 ## V1?

 So why release v1 now?
 As the first wave of goa services hit production at RightScale and many other places there is a need for establishing a stable base that the teams know they can rely on for maintaining these services.
 The current feature set feels complete enough and is nicely self contained.
 Also while goa services are already running in production, goa is still young and many of the ideas being discussed in the [roadmap](https://github.com/goadesign/goa/blob/master/roadmap.md) require breaking changes.
 Releasing v1 thus makes it possible to start working on these new features